textpattern/textpattern.github.io/administration/preferences-panel.md

 Feed items in Atom, require a unique ID.
 To generate IDs unique to your site, Textpattern allows you to choose between either an email address or your domain name to include in these IDs.
 The email address will be the first one used when creating the site.
 Unless you are likely going to be changing your domain name, it is probably safe to set this to 'No'.

-### Prevent widowed words in article titles?

-In typesetting, a "widow" refers to the last word in a given block of text that happens to wrap to the next line by itself.
-Allowing widows in printed work is generally considered a visually sloppy thing to do.

-By default, Textpattern prevents widow words from happening in article **titles** by automatically adding a no-break value between the last two words.
-So instead of a widow, there will be two (or more) words on the last line, or none at all, depending on your word count and the width of the containing element of your titles.

-This preference allows you to turn that functionality off by saying 'No'.
-As a result, your titles will wrap without interference.
-This may be more preferable if your page layout is responsive, as titles with a no-break between two long words could potentially break the layout at smaller screen widths, resulting in text spilling out of the container area.

-### Articles use excerpts?

-By choosing 'No' the excerpt field will not be shown to the author on the article-editing screen.

-### Allow form override?

-This setting allows article authors to override the form to be used when their article is rendered.
-If enabled, an "Override form" dropdown will be available under "Advanced Options", when editing an article.

-### Attach titles to permalinks?

-This setting will attach a dirified version of your article-title to your URL, it is either generated automatically or can be manually overridden in the "Advanced Options" when editing an article.

-This setting will only have an effect when you are using clean URLs.
-For certain languages this may result in long and ugly URLs, in which case you probably want to set this to 'No'.

-### Permalink title URL pattern

-This setting only has an effect when "Attach titles to permalinks" is set to 'Yes'.
-When dirifying article-titles for use in URLs, you have the option of:

-1. Hyphenated (title-like-this) - Using all lowercase letters, and replacing spaces with hyphens.
-2. Intercapped (TitleLikeThis) - Completely removing spaces, and using CamelCase, which means that the beginning of new words will be marked by uppercase letters.

-### Send Last-Modified header?

-When set, Textpattern will read a visitor's HTTP If-Modified-Since header (if one exists) and compare it to the last site update.
-If nothing has changed since the visitor last loaded the page (i.e. if the timestamp the browser sends is the same as the last site update), then a header is sent back instructing the visitor's browser to use its cached version of the page.

-This can reduce bandwidth consumption, page load times, and reduce the load on the webserver.

-### Publish expired articles?

-When set to 'Yes', expired articles will continue to show on your site after their expiry date has elapsed.
-You can use [if_expired](/home/www/zendstudio/dokuwiki/bin/doku.php?id=if_expired) to show alternate content or markup for expired articles.

-When set to 'No', expired articles will be removed from the public site and return a "410 Gone" HTTP status instead.
-Visitors hitting an expired article will be shown a custom page template named "error_410" if it's present.

 ### Compensate for persistent connections mod_deflate bug?

 Some mod_deflate versions have a bug that breaks subsequent requests when keep-alive is used.
 Dropping the connection is the only reliable way to fix this.
 Setting this preference to 'Yes' will close the connection, forcing the browser to reconnect for the next request.

-### Ping pingomatic.com?

-Whenever you publish a new article, Textpattern will send a ping to [Ping-O-Matic](http://pingomatic.com/).
-Recommended: 'Yes' for live sites, 'No' for sites in development.

 ### Use DNS?